 Iran compensates for its conventional military deficiencies by expanding its capacity for "asymmetric warfare."

-As one aspect of this capability, Defense Department reports and intelligence community testimony continues to assess that Iran is developing forces and tactics to control the approaches to Iran, including the Strait of Hormuz, and that the IRGC-QF remains a key tool of Iran's "foreign policy and power projection."
-Iran's naval strategy appears to be center on developing an ability to "swarm" U.S. naval assets with its fleet of small boats and large numbers of anti-ship cruise missiles and its inventory of coastal defense cruise missiles (such as the Silkworm or Seersucker).
-It is also developing increasingly lethal systems such as more advanced naval mines and "small but capable submarines," according to the 2016 DOD report.
+Administration reports and testimony continue to assess that Iran is developing forces and tactics to control the approaches to Iran, including the Strait of Hormuz.
+Iran's naval strategy appears to be center on developing an ability to "swarm" U.S. naval assets with its fleet of small boats and large numbers of anti-ship cruise missiles and its inventory of coastal defense cruise missiles.
+It is also developing increasingly lethal systems such as more advanced naval mines and "small but capable submarines," according to DOD reports and the August 2018 report required by the Countering America's Adversaries through Sanctions Act.
 Iran has added naval bases along its coast in recent years, enhancing its ability to threaten shipping in the strait.
-As discussed further later in this report, IRGC Navy vessels frequently conduct "high-speed intercepts" or close-approaches of U.S. naval vessels in the Persian Gulf, sometimes causing U.S. evasive action or warning shots.
+As discussed further later in this report, IRGC Navy vessels have conducted "high-speed intercepts"-close-approaches of U.S. naval vessels in the Persian Gulf-sometimes causing U.S. evasive action or warning shots.